How Ark's governance works

 The current Clerk to Governors is Charles Shaw at firstname.lastname@example.org.
 Please contact them if you have any governance-related queries, or would like to contact one of the governors.

 I live in Hastings and have two daughters, both of whom attend Ark schools.
-I currently work as a Corporate Customer Services Manager for Hastings Borough Council, and previously worked as a Senior HR Partner.
-I have over 15 years’ experience as a Human Resources professional in the public sector.
-I have a keen interest in the area and the primary academies, and believe that as a governor who offers both support and challenge, I can aid the improvement and development of the academies for all pupils.
-I am HR Link Governor.
+I currently work as Head of Community and Regulatory Services for Hastings Borough Council.
+I am passionate about improving the lives of our residents and children through the provision of good education, particularly in a town such as Hastings that has lots of challenges.
+I have been a governor for a number of years, now chair and believe that as a governor can offer both support and challenge to aid the improvement and development of the academies for all pupils.

-Since 2017 Amie has been Network Vice-Principal for Mathematics at Ark, leading a School Improvement Fund project across 12 schools in Hastings to improve the quality of teaching and learning of mathematics in Key Stags 2 and 3.
-Prior to this she was the Ark Network Lead in maths for a year.
+Amie is Ark's Head of Assessment Systems & Data.
+Prior to this she was Network Vice-Principal for Mathematics, and the Ark Network Lead in maths for a year.
 Before joining Ark she worked in a variety of Maths related roles for Harris Academies as well as being a Maths Teacher and Head of Post-16 Maths at Lord Williams School in Thame.
 Amie has a first degree in Mathematics and Physics from the University of Bristol and a Post Graduate Certificate in Education from Oxford University.

 I have taught in a special needs school in Hastings for the last 15 years.
 As part of my role, I work closely with many mainstream schools across the county to ensure appropriate provision is required for children with behavioural difficulties or a diagnosed SEN. I have 3 children who all have been educated in Ark schools, primary and secondary.
 I have witnessed and been part of the change to an academy and understand the strengths and areas of development needed in his process.